plone/training/views_3.rst

 There are some some things that need explanation:

 ``tal:repeat="talk view/talks"``
     This iterates over the list of dictionaries returned by the view. ``view/talks`` calls the method ``talks`` of our view and each ``talk`` is in turn one of the dictionaries that are returned by this method.
-Since TAL's path-expressions for the lookup of values in dictionaries is the same as the attributes of objects we can write ``talk/somekey`` as we could ``view/somemethod``.
-Handy but sometimes irritating since from looking at the page-template alone we have often no way of knowing if something is an attribute, a method or the value of a dict.
+Since TAL's path expressions for the lookup of values in dictionaries is the same as the attributes of objects we can write ``talk/somekey`` as we could ``view/somemethod``.
+Handy but sometimes irritating since from looking at the page template alone we often have no way of knowing if something is an attribute, a method or the value of a dict.
 It would be a good practice to write ``tal:repeat="talk python:view.talks()"``.

 ``tal:content="talk/speaker"``
     'speaker' is a key in the dict 'talk'.
 We could also write ``tal:content="python:talk['speaker']"``

 ``tal:condition="not:view/talks"``
     This is a fallback if no talks are returned.
-It then return an empty list (remember ``results = []``?)
+It then returns an empty list (remember ``results = []``?)

 Exercise
 ********

-Modify the view to only python-expressions.
+Modify the view to only python expressions.

 ..  admonition:: Solution
     :class: toggle